MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/minification-and-bundling-in-sharepoint-online.md

 ![Screenshot of JavaScript and CSS recipe file.](../media/7ba891f8-52d8-467b-a0f6-b062dd1137a4.png)

-In addition, if the minify flag is set to true in the bundling recipe the files are reduced in size as well as bundled together.
+In addition, if the minify flag is set to true in the bundling recipe the files are reduced in size and bundled together.
 This means that new, minified versions of the JavaScript files were created that you can reference in your master page.

 ![Screenshot of the minify flag set to true.](../media/50523af2-6412-4117-ac3d-5bd26f6d562e.png)